frank-fs/frank/README.md

 ============

     // NOTE: This will be changing as more functionality is added!
     // Wrap the context into an env.
-An extension is available for [HttpListenerContext](http://msdn.microsoft.com/en-us/library/system.net.httplistenercontext.aspx), as well.
+An extension is available for HttpListenerContext.
     // errors is a StringBuilder that captures errors from let errors, env = context |> Env.create << HttpContextWrapper.createFromHttpContext